-Painting with wheeled toys is nothing new — and this certainly wasn’t the first time we did it — but here’s the Little Engineer’s latest twist on it.
+Painting with trains or other toys with wheels is nothing new — and this certainly wasn’t the first time we did it — but here’s the Little Engineer’s latest twist on it.
 His ideas led the project deeper into the realm of pretend play, and resulted in a pretty cool end product.

 Not that the process isn’t the most important thing, but I really enjoy looking at this painting on our wall.
 It evokes something organic, like tall grass or saplings, and the tracks of a train yard at the same time, and that seems to resonate with us.
 After all, one of our favorite things we’ve done was learning about trees with our wooden train tracks.

 I had wanted the Little Engineer to either squirt or dab the paint all over the canvas, but he asked me to put puddles of color all along one end.
 It turns out these were “the sheds”, and we needed an engine for each color.

 I recommend using Take’n’Play or other diecast trains for this project, because they can be washed off without too much worry.
 The chunky, plastic Discover Junction Thomas trains would work too.
 We use those outside and in the bath, and they hold up well to water.
 Make sure to choose engines that don’t have any electronics to ruin.
 And when you dry the trains, don’t leave them to sit in a puddle of water, like I did with a couple of ours this time when I forgot to move them after washing them (oops).

 After lining them up just right — I think he was trying to match engine color to paint color as much as possible, which took some thinking because some engines didn’t have a perfect match — Little Engineer put them one by one into the paint and drove them more or less straight across the canvas.
 The lines had slight, natural curves to them that echoed each other, caused by him standing at the center of the table and moving only his arm across himself.
 Maybe this is why the lines feel organic to me; they’re rooted in the natural motion of the human body.